Pritchard Park is open during daylight hours. Dogs on leash are welcome in the park.

 The Bainbridge Island Japanese American Exclusion Memorial is a unit of the National Park Service Minidoka National Historic Site.
-During the summer the site is staffed by a NPS Ranger on weekends.
+As of June 1, 2023, the site is staffed by a NPS Ranger intern on Wednesday through Sunday.
 You are also welcome to enjoy the memorial at your own pace and leisure.
 Wayside markers provide background narrative, or visit the Bainbridge Historical Museum for additional exhibits and films on the history of Japanese Americans on Bainbridge Island.

 When you are ready to book your facilitated group tour, please fill out the following form: